rdooley2/SIEM-Lab/README.md

  ### [YouTube Demonstration]()

 <h2>Description</h2>
-This project utilizes multuiple custom resources within Microsoft Azure.
+This project utilizes multiple custom resources within Microsoft Azure.
 These resources include a Virtual Machine, Log Analytics Workspace, and Microsoft Sentinel Workbook.
-The settings within the virtual machine are changed to have all firewalls disabled making it more appealing to hackers.
-A custom script is run in the VM Powershell that looks for Event ID 4625 (Failed Logon) within Windows Event Viewer.
-The script will pull the IP from each event with the correct ID and send it to a third party API.
+The settings within the virtual machine are changed to have all firewalls disabled, making it more appealing to hackers.
+A custom script is run in the VM PowerShell that looks for Event ID 4625 (Failed Logon) within Windows Event Viewer.
+The script will pull the IP from each event with the correct ID and send it to a third-party API.
 The API will then return logs to the Log Analytics Workspace containing geographic information.
 The raw data in the logs will then be parsed through using a custom query into custom fields (latitude, longitude, state/province, and country).
 These custom fields are then used to create a workbook within Microsoft Sentinel that will plot the latitude and longitude onto a world map.